 MASTER OF DISGUISE

-Zartan came with a black pistol, a chest piece, two thigh pads, a mask, and a black backpack.
+Zartan came with a black pistol, a chest shield, two knee pads, a face mask, and a black backpack.

 The backpack opened up like a briefcase and his mask fit inside.